| Locally the yard name was shortened to the

 Ipswich Rd went west to the city of Ipswich where it formed the Warrego

 Highway for its passage to the major city of Toowoomba and beyond.
+When the train from the Gabba had crossed these 6

 major and minor roads it gains the safety of its own "Right of Way" and steams to the Albert Crossing Loop.
+The PB15

 class locomotives could handle up to about 180 tons on this line